 | 6.
 SEO & performance | Core Web Vitals, schema, and SEO foundations take engineering | "Is SEO built in, or a paid add-on later?" |

 | 7.
-Who builds it | A senior team with overhead costs more than a student — and delivers more | "Who actually does the work, and what's their track record?" |
+Who builds it | Team seniority, specialist roles, review depth, and accountability affect the proposal | "Who actually does the work, and what's their track record?" |

 The ongoing costs nobody puts in the quote